ddd-crew/core-domain-charts/README.md

 With a slight tweak of the y-axis label, core domain charts can be used to plan the order in which you migrate from your current architecture to your target architecture.

 ![alt text](resources/architecture-migration-core-domain-chart.jpg "Architecture Migration Core Domain Chart")

+## Suggestions for Measuring Complexity and Differentiation

+Firstly, measuring complexity and differentiation of your domains is hard and is usually quite subjective.
+Strategy is a bet on the future, so you can never be sure exactly how complex or differentiating something will turn out to be.
+But there is still a lot of value in discussing and visualising your beliefs of the complexity and differentiation of each domain.

+The following clues can help to assess the complexity and differentiation of each domain.

+ - How difficult is it to design a conceptual model for the domain and build (and maintain) it as software? (essential domain complexity)
+- Is the current technical solution more complex than it needs to be to provide the current functionality? (accidental technical complexity)
+- Are there complex processes, calculations, and decisions happening outside the software? (operational complexity)
+- How hard would it be for a new entrant to the market to match or exceed the capability?
+- How hard would it be for an existing competitor to match or exceed the capability?
+- How much of an advantage is currently produced by the domain (revenue, brand, engagement)?
+- How much of an advantage could be produced by domain (revenue, brand, engagement)?
+- What damage would occur to the brand if major or recurring failures happened in the domain?
+- Which cynefin domain does it fall within?

 ## Examples